tildesarecool/tiny11builder-tce/README.md

 # Tiny11Builder - TCE

 Scripts to build a trimmed-down Windows 11 image - now in...Python?

+Below I have something of development log (in case you have a need to read boring stuff).
 <p>

 As implied by above, this is a fork of [Tiny11 by ntdevlabs](https://github.com/ntdevlabs/tiny11builder).
 But I don't think I'll be doing any pull requests.